facelessuser/PyMdown/tests/test.md

 ## Blocks
 ```
-`inline block`

-    This is a block
+    This is a block.

-    This is more of a block
+    This is more of a block.

 ```

-`inline block`

-    This is a block
+    This is a block.

-    This is more of a block
+    This is more of a block.

 ## Block Quotes